 Godblind is my first book.
-When I say that, it’s the first that is actually going to be published.
+When I say that, it’s the first that has actually been published.
 It’s been a long and often laborious process, and the period between February 2016 (when I signed with my agent Harry) and publication (June 2017) has been even more labour-intensive.

 Edits are hard.
 Like, really hard.
 The author/editor relationship is built on trust.
 As in, when Natasha tells me I need to lose four POV characters, I trust that she’s right.
 I mean, I hate her a little bit for it, but then I calm down and realise that the difference between self-publishing and traditional publishing is this little thing called a professional editor who knows what the hell they’re talking about and if she says cut, then you damn well cut.